eBookingServices/vayne/README.md

-### Vayne - Mustache-inspired template compiler and run-time interpreter for D
+### Vayne - Mustache-inspired template compiler and interpreter for D

 Vayne has been written mainly for use with vibe.d but it can be used in any other way.
 It is the successor to jax, a compile-time solution.